Skip to main content

 Absolutely.
 The consultant will help you talk through your issues and help you determine the best way to get help.
 If you feel comfortable calling CTC, these would also be concerns you could bring to a counselor at a Triage appointment.

-If you believe you need to be seen sooner than the appointment you were given, it's best to call CTC directly and explain your situation.
+If you believe you need to be seen sooner than the appointment you were given, it's best to call CTC directly or stop in the office and explain your situation.

 Since regular counseling appointments are not available at Let's Talk, following up with the referral is a good idea and Let's Talk is not a substitute for regular counseling.